jambii/docker/manysql-client/README.md

                {branches,current,downgrade,edit,heads,history,init,list_templates,merge,revision,show,stamp,upgrade}
 ```

-I've included Bash in the image if any other fancy work needs to be done; or for
-general basic inspection of the image (since it does not persist).

 You may also chain together commands by passing them through Bash.
 Bash could also be used to investigate the container's insides in a pinch if file structure is not immediately clear from build step.